alinacherkas/salsa/README.md

 # SALSA
 Selection of Adjusted Litter Scene Annotations (SALSA) is a new image dataset for object detection that focuses on litter.
 This dataset is currently under active development.

+> [!NOTE]
+> This branch is a work in progress.
+Any data contained in this branch should not be considered as final.
+This version of the dataset will be released when all changes will be finalised and the branch will be merged into the `main` branch.

 ## Overview

 SALSA is designed to further research in the area of computer vision for litter detection.
 The dataset is a mix of selected and adjusted annotations of images from [TACO](http://tacodataset.org) and new annotations of images from [OpenLitterMap](https://openlittermap.com).
 SALSA contains 2569 images with 8356 annotations for objects across 10 categories.
 Images represent a diverse set of litter objects in the wild, i.e., outdoor images of litter in various natural environments.
 The annotations are provided in [COCO format](https://cocodataset.org/#format-data) in [annotations.json](annotations.json).
 Images are distributed via Azure Blob Storage (in West Europe Region).
 SALSA is made available under the [Open Database License](https://github.com/alinacherkas/salsa/blob/version-1/LICENSE.md).